charliemitchell/singularly/README.md

 `this.context.fail` always throws an error of type `FailedContextError`.

-Normally, however, these exceptions are not seen because the `call` method on the organizer swallows exceptions.
+Normally, however, these exceptions are not seen because the `call` method swallows exceptions.

 In the recommended usage, the invoking code (maybe a controller) invokes the interactor using the class method `call`, then checks the `success` value of the context.